ai4life-opencalls/oc_1_project_3/README.md

 manager.
 3. Once you are done, press `OK` to move to the next image.

 All resulting images are saved into the mask folder.
+We recommend to perform a quality control to check whether the masks are correct.
+For this, you can either open all images in Fiji and compare them, or used the `quality_control/2_explore_masks.ipynb` notebook.

 ### 2b - Using SAM in napari